tuxfoo/lbry-seedit/README.md

 Edit the `seedit_config.py` file which will be stored in the destination volume from the previous command.

-You will want to change/add channels to host and set the optional storage limit.
+Add/change channel to host, and set the storage limit in `seedit_config.py`.

+# Open ports

 If you are not using UPNP then you will need to open up TCP port 3333 and UDP port 4444 on your router/firewall.

 # Building it yourself